 Introduction

-In the WID[1], one of the objectives is to specify the enhancements on measurement reports of UAV.
-During the previous meetings, the following agreements are reached [2]:
+The WID on NR Support for UAV [1] was approved in Rel-18.
+One of the objectives is to specify the enhancements on measurement reports of UAV.
+In the previous meetings, the following agreements were achieved [2]:

 Agreements

 Height-dependent more-than-one configurations is supported on parameter/field level (i.e. different fields/values within the same MO) where different values (or value ranges) of the parameter/field applies to different height or height range.